petromirkolev/petromirkolev/README.md

 # 👋 Hi, I'm <YOUR NAME>

 I'm learning programming, quality assurance, automation tools, and general software skills.
-This GitHub is where I practice, explore new technologies, and build small learning projects.
+This GitHub is where I practice, explore new technologies, and build learning projects.

 I update my repositories step by step as I grow my skills.

 ---

 ## 🧩 What I'm Currently Learning
 - JavaScript fundamentals
+- Git & GitHub workflow
+- How web applications work
 - Software testing basics
-- How web applications work
 - Simple automation tools
-- Git & GitHub workflow

 ---

 ## 📚 Learning Projects
-These are small exercises and practice repositories I work on while studying:
+These are small exercises and practice repositories I work on while studying.

-### 🔹 JavaScript Practice
+### 🔹 JavaScript Projects
 Simple scripts and exercises as I learn JS step by step.
 ➡ `js-foundations` (coming soon)